-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The wiring appears to be of PVC coated material serving 13 amp power outlets.
-The meter and fuse box are located in the hallway cupboard.
+Mains supply. --

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located to an external box at the rear.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-Where seen, plumber work is generally of copper and plastic materials.
-The shower room fittings comprise of a low level, WC, wash hand basin and shower base cubicle with mixer shower.
+Mains supply.
+Where seen, plumberwork is generally of copper and PVC materials.
+The bathroom is fitted with a bath unit, wash hand basin and wc.
+The shower room is fitted with a shower unit, wash hand basin and wc.
+Where seen, there are also some disconnected sections evident to older style lead pipework.
+Lead work can exist within concealed parts of the building fabric.
+This should be appreciated.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an Ideal Mexico 2 floor standing gas fired central heating boiler located in the stair cupboard area which is connected to steel panel radiators located throughout the property and also provides domestic hot water.
-A jacket lagged hot water cylinder tank was noted in the living room cupboard.
-Dreinere Dreinere eevere ete were net lifted Drainage Drainage covers etc. were not lifted.
+Floor mounted gas fired boiler with a supply of radiators, and an insulated hot water tank.

+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main sewerage system.
+Assumed connected to the mains sewerage system.